By Stewart Bond

 This IDC survey also found strong correlations between the level of maturity in data intelligence being an enabler of AI maturity, where significantly more organizations with mature data intelligence practices also have enterprise deployments of AI.
 High levels of maturity in data intelligence disciplines is not only helpful in AI, but it also has positive impacts on operational and financial KPIs.

-Join IDC and Alation on October 23, where we will provide more details on just what these impacts are, and how data intelligence is helping organizations get past the AI scramble and into adoption.
+Join IDC and Alation for a webinar on October 23, where we will provide more details on just what these impacts are, and how data intelligence is helping organizations get past the AI scramble and into adoption.

 1. IDC, Architecting the AI-Fueled Business, 2024: Effective AI Adoption Requires a Business Operational Plan and a New Technology Operating Model, #US52576424, September 2024